Total solar eclipse 2024: Everything you need to know

 The partial phases of a total solar eclipse must be viewed through solar eclipse glasses, but totality can be seen naked eye.
 (Image credit: Volkan Furuncu/Anadolu Agency/Getty Images)

-To safely view all of this event, you must use solar filters.
-Only those in the path of totality will briefly be able to remove them to see the sun's corona with their naked eyes.
-Those not in the path of totality must keep them on the entire time.
+To safely view all of this event, and any future solar eclipses, you must use solar filters.
+Only those in the path of totality could briefly remove them to see the sun's corona with their naked eyes.
+Those not in the path of totality must have kept them on the entire time.

-Everyone observing the partial phases of this eclipse — and for those outside the path of totality, that's the entire event — will need to wear solar eclipse glasses while cameras, telescopes and binoculars will need solar filters placed in front of their lenses.
+Everyone who observed the partial phases of this eclipse — and for those outside the path of totality, that's the entire event — needed to wear solar eclipse glasses while cameras, telescopes and binoculars needed solar filters placed in front of their lenses.

 Our how to observe the sun safely guide tells you everything you need to know about safe solar observations.